drcmda/react-contextual/README.md

 ## context(contexts, mapContextToProps)

-`context` can be used as a functionwrapper or decorator, it generally works with any Context, it isn't bound to to contextuals store model.
+`context` can be used as a functionwrapper or decorator, it generally works with any Context, it isn't bound to contextuals store model.

-Mapping a single context value as a prop, now available to the receiving component:
+Example 1: Mapping a single context value as a prop, now available to the receiving component under any name you choose.

 ```js
 import { context } from 'react-contextual'